UsernameForGitHub21/BowlsApp/README.md

 12:37
-Now frustratingly although the rest of my code shows no errors and I've added in the code that was commented before as well as corrected all those errors, I am having an error that will no allow me to add my scaffold, it states that there is no parameterless constructor defined for the type BowlsApp.Data.BowlsContext
+Now frustratingly although the rest of my code shows no errors and I've added in the code that was commented before as well as corrected all those errors, I am having an error that will not allow me to add my scaffold, it states that there is no parameterless constructor defined for the type BowlsApp.Data.BowlsContext
 I see no issue with that file.
 For now I suppose I will skip this step hoping that I can get help or lucky again

 1:27
-Andrew did something, he said he does not know what, but everythign seems to be working
+Andrew did something, he said he does not know what, but everything seems to be working, so I'm very happy.

 1:31
 I've tested everything around the code so far and everythings looking good, now i will continue with the tutorial

+2:00
+A small break for lunch then back to work

+3:53
+I'm having an error where the table has the rating column, but nothing appears in it.

+4:35
+I have completed the next part in the tutorial, adding a rating to my page but for some reason the text isn't appearing on my page, I have another class soon so I will have to fix the error and finish this up after class

+5:50
+My other class was very short but that gives me more time to work on this assignment

+6:17
+I'm not sure how but changing the text of the rating has suddenly allowed it to work, now to finish up the rest of the tutorial

+6:32
+I have completed the tutorial but now there is an issue where upon edidting an entry, it says that the URL cannot be found, I have went over the work I've just done 2 or 3 times but cannot find what is wrong, I will have to seek out help for this one.
+For now I'll see if I can figure out how to customize the styles

+6:55
+After trying to edit the site.css file and seeing no changes, I will have to put more time into figuring out which file needs to be edited.
+For now it is starting to get dark so I will go home for the evening, overall I am happy with the progress I have made today.